berlinplan/berlinplan.github.io/readme.md

 > While Kant's Golden Rule forbids torture, Consequentialism considers it ethical if the result is favorable.
 Psychopaths often justify their actions by claiming that the outcome will be good.

 > Religious and political psychopaths suggest seek moral justification from leaders or judges.

-#### Can the Voting app revolutionize ethics by solving problems for the first time in human history?

-> Resolving the ethical dilemma of torture or allowing a bomb to explode can only be done by society, which may approve of limited use of torture but not prolonged use.

 #### does end justify the means?